SorenHolstHansen/squeeel/npm-package/README.md

 ### Unsupported Libraries

-Due to TypeScript limitations with tagged templates, we cannot support:
+Due to TypeScript limitations with tagged templates not being generic, we cannot support:
 - postgres.js
 - @vercel/postgres
 - bun-sql